steemit/smt-whitepaper/spec/crowdsale.md

    asset               max_contribution;
    asset               max_issue;
    price               min_price;
+   price               max_price;
 };
 ```

 1. Reject STEEM contributions that would cause `max_contribution` to be exceeded.
 2. Attempt to issue tokens to all contributions at `min_price`.
 3. If (2) would cause `max_issue` to be exceeded, issue `max_issue` tokens to all contributors proportionally to their contribution.
+4. Any STEEM in excess of `max_issue * max_price` is issued to `extra_steem_targets`.

 FAQ:

 - Q: How do I allow unlimited contributions?
-A: Set `max_contribution` to a very large number.
+A: Set `max_contribution` and `max_price` to a very large number.
 - Q: How do I issue a variable quantity of tokens at a fixed price?
 A: Set `max_issue` to a very large number and `min_price` to the desired price.
 - Q: How do I issue a fixed quantity of tokens proportionally to contributors' contributions?
 A: Set `min_price` to a very small number and set `max_issue` to the desired quantity of tokens.
+- Q: How do I set a cap on the amount of STEEM raised, where contributions after the cap are rejected?
+A: Set `max_contribution` to the desired cap and `max_price` to a very large number.
+- Q: How do I set a cap on the amount of STEEM raised, where contributions above the cap are returned proportionally?
+A: Set `max_contribution` to a very large number, set `max_price = cap / max_issue`, and set `extra_steem_targets = [{"$from" : 1}]`.
+- Q: How do I ensure contributions returned are not recycled in subsequent segments?
+A:  Set `extra_steem_targets = [{"$from.vesting" : 1}]` to send returned contributions to the contributor's vesting balance.

 # Targets